 External Audit Guidance for School District Officials

-Requiring a formal school district response to the management letter and a corrective action plan for any reportable conditions.
+- Require a formal school district response to the management letter and a corrective action plan for any reportable conditions.

-Providing guidance on internal controls and audit testing, including specific types of testing and suggested level of detail.
+- Provide guidance on internal controls and audit testing, including specific types of testing and suggested level of detail.

 The following list provides some specific examples of the audit guidance that will be helpful to school districts in working with their CPAs in order to enhance the effectiveness of the audit process and help assure school district officials that their annual independent audit is providing effective accountability.
 The list may be helpful to school board members and district officials as they participate in the annual financial audit process.